NorthPark Center: Location

-The Center is at the intersection of the Central Expressway and Loop 12/Northwest Highway, located to the east and south of the center respectively.
+The Center is at the intersection of North Central Expressway and Loop 12/Northwest Highway, located to the east and south of the center respectively.
 NorthPark is also across the freeway from The Shops at Park Lane, a mixed-use development with which includes shopping.
 NorthPark Center is the most popular shopping center in North Texas, with over 27 million visitors a year.

 Television and film location

 NorthPark's interior has been a location for scenes in television and film productions.

-Dr. T and the Women, a Robert Altman film, has a scene in which the character Kate (Farrah Fawcett) visits stores in the area of the Neiman Marcus court, then is seen around the Dillard's court fountain—which she eventually finds herself in, frolicking and splashing in the buff.
+Dr. T and the Women, a Robert Altman film, has a scene in which the character Kate (played by Farrah Fawcett) visits stores in the area of the Neiman Marcus court, then is seen around the Dillard's court fountain—which she eventually finds herself in, frolicking and splashing in the buff.

 True Stories, a 1986 movie written, directed by, and co-starring David Byrne, with one scene of a fashion show held at a mall in Virgil, Texas (the movie's fictional setting) during a town celebration; the interior portion of the scene was filmed in a mid-court area between Neiman Marcus and Dillard's.
 Byrne and co-star John Goodman were also filmed walking down one of the mall's corridors.